 - Wrongful death

 Courts only award punitive damages if the defendant’s behavior was grossly negligent or intentionally harmful.
-This type of damages is used as a punishment for the defendant.
+This type of damage is used as a punishment for the defendant.
 For example, a court may award you punitive damages if they find that the defendant was driving under the influence of drugs or alcohol at the time of the accident and caused your injuries or the death of your loved one.

 Courts may also award punitive damages in certain cases where the defendant committed an intentional tort, such as trespassing with the intent to harm you or your family.
 For example, if the defendant trespassed on your property and started a fire in your home knowing you were at home, a court might order the defendant to pay punitive damages in a civil case.
 Of course, the defendant may also face criminal charges for trespassing and arson in a criminal court.

-Arranging for Payment
+Arranging for Payment in a Personal Injury Settlement

 Once the lawyer settles with the insurance company or you receive an award through a court order, the lawyer will collect the award from the defendant.
 It is then that the attorney takes their agreed-upon fee; usually a percentage of your winnings.
 The attorney will also ensure that your medical bills have been paid and will write you a check for the balance of the money from the settlement or court order.